MicrosoftDocs/azure-aks-docs/articles/aks/best-practices-cost.md

 #### Vertical pod autoscaling

 Requests and limits that are significantly higher than actual usage can result in overprovisioned workloads and wasted resources.
 In contrast, requests and limits that are too low can result in throttling and workload issues due to lack of memory.
-The [Vertical Pod Autoscaler (VPA)](./vertical-pod-autoscaler.md) allows you to finetune CPU and memory resources required by your pods.
+The [Vertical Pod Autoscaler (VPA)](./vertical-pod-autoscaler.md) allows you to fine-tune CPU and memory resources required by your pods.
 VPA provides recommended values for CPU and memory requests and limits based on historical container usage, which you can set manually or update automatically. ***Best for applications with fluctuating resource demands***.

 #### Horizontal pod autoscaling